MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-deployment-migration.md

 With this approach, it's necessary to create a second local account since it's not supported to have both a Windows LAPS policy and legacy LAPS policy targeting the same account.

+After confirming that Windows LAPS is working properly, you may leave the managed device in this state for as long as needed before performing the rest of the migration steps.

 ## Monitoring a successful transition

 There are multiple approaches to monitoring for a successful outcome once you have transitioned a managed device to a Windows LAPS policy:

-- If you have deployed a centralized event log collection solution, you can monitor the managed device's [Windows LAPS event log channel](laps-management-event-log.md) for successful password update events
+- You can monitor the managed device's [Windows LAPS event log channel](laps-management-event-log.md) for successful password update events (for either Azure AD or AD).
+A centralized event log collection solution may help here.
 - When storing passwords in Active Directory, you can look for the appearance of a new\updated msLAPS-PasswordExpirationTime attribute on the managed device's AD computer object.
+The [`Get-LapsADPassword`](/powershell/module/laps/get-lapsadpassword) PowerShell cmdlet can be used to automate this analysis.
-- When storing passwords in Azure Active Directory, you can check the Azure AD or Intune management portals to verify that the device has updated its password.
+- When storing passwords in Azure AD, you can check the Azure AD or Intune management portals to verify that the device has updated its password.
+The [`Get-LapsAADPassword`](/powershell/module/laps/get-lapsaadpassword) PowerShell cmdlet can be used to automate this analysis.

 ## Removing the legacy LAPS software from a managed device